jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 The method first counts the frequency of different channel depths in the image samples using the `Counter` class.
 It then checks if the majority of images have 1, 2, or 4 channels.
 If any of these channel depths are the majority, the method sets the `num_channels` variable accordingly.
 If none of these channel depths are the majority, the method defaults to using 3 channels.

 The method logs an info message indicating the number of images used for inference and the frequency of different channel depths in the image samples.
-It also logs a message indicating the chosen `num_channels` and provides instructions on how to explicitly set the number of channels if desired.
+If the inferred `num_channels` is the majority in the sample, it logs a message indicating that it will be used and attempts to convert images with different depths to the inferred number of channels.
+If the inferred `num_channels` is not the majority, it logs a message indicating that it is defaulting to that number of channels.

-Finally, the method returns the inferred `num_channels`.
+Finally, the method logs a message suggesting to explicitly set the number of channels in the preprocessing dictionary of the image input feature configuration.
+It returns the inferred `num_channels`.

 #### **Method Details**
 The given code is a function named `_infer_number_of_channels` that takes in a list of torch.Tensor objects representing image samples.
 It infers the number of channels to use for the images based on the majority channel depth in the sample.